 If a DC series motor equipped with a laminated field is connected to AC, the lagging reactance of the field coil will considerably reduce the field current.
-While such a motor will rotate, operation is marginal.
+While such a motor will rotate, the operation is marginal.
 While starting, armature windings connected to commutator segments shorted by the brushes look like shorted transformer turns to the field.
 This results in considerable arcing and sparking at the brushes as the armature begins to turn.
 This is less of a problem as speed increases, which shares the arcing and sparking between commutator segments The lagging reactance and arcing brushes are only tolerable in very small uncompensated series AC motors operated at high speed.
 Series AC motors smaller than hand drills and kitchen mixers may be uncompensated.
 (Figure below)

 The arcing and sparking is mitigated by placing a compensating winding the stator in series with the armature positioned so that its magnetomotive force (mmf) cancels out the armature AC mmf.
-(Figure below) A smaller motor air gap and fewer field turns reduces lagging reactance in series with the armature improving the power factor.
+A smaller motor air gap and fewer field turns reduce lagging reactance in series with the armature improving the power factor.
 All but very small AC commutator motors employ compensating windings.
 Motors as large as those employed in a kitchen mixer, or larger, use compensated stator windings.

 It is possible to design small (under 300 watts) universal motors which run from either DC or AC.
 Very small universal motors may be uncompensated.
 Larger higher speed universal motors use a compensating winding.
 A motor will run slower on AC than DC due to the reactance encountered with AC.
 However, the peaks of the sine waves saturate the magnetic path reducing total flux below the DC value, increasing the speed of the “series” motor.
 Thus, the offsetting effects result in a nearly constant speed from DC to 60 Hz.
-Small line operated appliances, such as drills, vacuum cleaners, and mixers, requiring 3000 to 10,000 rpm use universal motors.
-Though, the development of solid state rectifiers and inexpensive permanent magnets is making the DC permanent magnet motor a viable alternative.
+The small line operated appliances, such as drills, vacuum cleaners, and mixers, requiring 3000 to 10,000 rpm use universal motors.
+Though, the development of solid-state rectifiers and inexpensive permanent magnets is making the DC permanent magnet motor a viable alternative.

 When an induction motor drives a hard starting load like a compressor, the high starting torque of the repulsion motor may be put to use.
 The induction motor rotor windings are brought out to commutator segments for starting by a pair of shorted brushes.
 At near running speed, a centrifugal switch shorts out all commutator segments, giving the effect of a squirrel cage rotor.
-The brushes may also be lifted to prolong bush life.
+The brushes may also be lifted to prolong brush life.
 Starting torque is 300% to 600% of the full speed value as compared to under 200% for a pure induction motor.

 Summary: AC commutator motors

-- The single phase series motor is an attempt to build a motor like a DC commutator motor.
+- • The single-phase series motor is an attempt to build a motor like a DC commutator motor.
 The resulting motor is only practical in the smallest sizes.

-- The addition of a compensating winding yields the compensated series motor, overcoming excessive commutator sparking.
+- • The addition of a compensating winding yields the compensated series motor, overcoming excessive commutator sparking.
 Most AC commutator motors are this type.
-At high speed this motor provides more power than a same-size induction motor, but is not maintenance free.
+At high speed, this motor provides more power than a same-size induction motor but is not maintenance-free.

 - • It is possible to produce small appliance motors powered by either AC or DC.
 This is known as a universal motor.

-- The AC line is directly connected to the stator of a repulsion motor with the commutator shorted by the brushes.
+- • The AC line is directly connected to the stator of a repulsion motor with the commutator shorted by the brushes.

-- Retractable shorted brushes may start a wound rotor induction motor.
+- • Retractable shorted brushes may start a wound rotor induction motor.
 This is known as a repulsion start induction motor.